Skip to main content

 4. Your market competition

-Meanwhile, a unique home improvement service with less direct competition can stretch its marketing dollars further, allowing for broader reach and more experimentation.
+But a unique home improvement business with little competition can stretch its marketing dollars further.

 5. Specific goals of your plan

-Unfortunately, it’s a fact: The “bottom line” of marketing will always “depend.”
-But knowing what it depends on helps make that reality easier to digest.
+Unfortunately, marketing costs will always “depend.”
+But knowing what they depend on makes that reality easier to digest.

-The good news is that getting a sense of cost can cost you nothing.
-Curious?
+The good news?
+Getting a clearer picture costs nothing.
 Talk to us.
-Zoe Marketing & Communications is ready to review your goals and see where your budget can go.
+Zoe Marketing & Communications can help you see where your budget can go.

 ZoeDigitalDownload-BuyersGuide-COVER